 ALTR maintains a log of all queries that accessed connected columns in Query Audits.
 These audits contain information concerning:

 Query audits are generated after queries are executed in Snowflake by monitoring Snowflake Warehouse activity and logs.
-It may take several minutes for a query on connected columns to appear in ALTR’s query log after the query executes.
+It may take several minutes for a query to appear in ALTR’s query log after the query executes.

 Audit keeps a log many major administrative actions in the ALTR platform, such as: